Church of the Holy Sepulchre

 Since 2001, Christian Heritage has managed the Round Church as a thoughtful community serving Cambridge through the Round Church Visitor Centre, and since 2016, The Cambridge Scriptorium.
 Although we are in a church, we are not a church.
 Due to our history and ethos, often times we have been referred to as "L'ABRI in the city".

 We value graduates and faculty of the University of Cambridge by providing an encouraging space for those seeking genuine hospitality, vibrant community, and structure for the duration of their scholarship.
 In this age of fragmentation where alienation, atomisation, and living in the virtual are becoming the norm, our hospitality to serve scholars is tangibly embodied.
-Our community makes The Cambridge Scriptorium more than just an office, but a life of sharing our work in community, so that scholars can better produce their writing projects in a healthy manner.
-The Scriptorium staff team is comprised of three pastoral staff & five scholars in residence.
-In our daily life together, we seek to model a Christian intellectual vocation through our writing, publishing, teaching and research.
-Our pastoral staff serve our scholars and guests through hospitality, mentoring and Bible teaching.
+Our community makes The Cambridge Scriptorium more than just a study space, but a life of sharing our work in community, so that scholars can better produce their writing projects in a healthy manner.

 Christian Heritage is a Registered Charity 1076750 - "Recovering the Past, Challenging the Present, Shaping the Future